vicsanga/Postre/README.md

 Steps for using POSTRE as an R function:

 <ol>
 <li>Download POSTRE repository.
-For instance, compressed as .zip through the: "Code" GitHub button (green button at the top of the GitHub page) and uncompress it after downloading.</li>
+For instance, compressed as .zip through the: "Code" GitHub button (green button at the top of this page) and uncompress it after downloading.</li>
 <li>In the R script where you want to use POSTRE R function, to load it, do a source of the POSTRE_multiSV.R script (i.e. source("/PathTo/Postre_app/POSTRE_multiSV.R")).
 This script is located inside of the "Postre_app" folder (script + folder are downloaded in Step 1).</li>

 Example: